 In November 1986, CTPECC submitted its membership application at the 5th PECC Conference and was approved by all members; since then, CTPECC has become a full member of PECC.

 The board members of CTPECC are composed of representatives from business, government, and academia.

-The CTPECC Secretariat is located within the Taiwan Institute of Economic Research and the Secretary General is Dr. Charles T. Chou.
-He is a Research Fellow at the Division of International Affairs of the Taiwan Institute of Economic Research.
+The CTPECC Secretariat is located within the Taiwan Institute of Economic Research and the Secretary General is Dr. Alex HSU.
+He is also an Associate Research Fellow at the Division of International Affairs of the Taiwan Institute of Economic Research.

 1. The Chinese Taipei’s process of joining the Pacific Economic Cooperation Council

 Chinese Taipei used to participate as an observer attended by the Chairman Koo Chen-fu at the second and third PECC conferences.
 During the third conference in Bali, Indonesia, CTPECC indicated to PECC that it is willing to participate as a full member.
 PECC is an organization composed of scholars, business leaders, and government officials who participated through private status (Tripartite organization).
 CTPECC’s application for membership was declined due to political factors.